ram660/AIminds/README.md

-# AIminds.ai Website
+# AIminds Website

-A modern, responsive website for AIminds.ai, a company that provides personalized AI assistants for local businesses.
+A modern, responsive website for AIminds, a company that provides personalized AI assistants for local businesses.

 ## Features